cometbft/cometbft/README.md

 Currently supported versions include:

+- v1.0.x: Currently in pre-release with no guarantees as to API stability until a release candidate is cut.
+See [RELEASES.md](./RELEASES.md) for details on our process as to API stability guarantees that can be expected of CometBFT pre-releases.
 - v0.38.x: CometBFT v0.38 introduces ABCI 2.0, which implements the entirety of
   ABCI++
 - v0.37.x: CometBFT v0.37 introduces ABCI 1.0, which is the first major step